 - Ask questions: By asking questions, you show others that you are interested in their experiences.
 Ask a student questions.
 Explain to them that you are having a conversation.

 - Phone skills: The Wall Street Journal had an article about answering the phone.
 Remember when we were growing up and we took messages for our parents?
 With smart phones, this most likely is not happening.
 This was a great way to teach conversation skills.
 It is still important for children to know how to answer a phone and converse.
-Below you will find a link to the article.

 - Read a story.
 After reading a story, talk about it with your students.
 Did they like the story?
 What was their favorite part?